Sigmmma/c20/src/content/hr/hr-ek/readme.md

 * Added a solution for setting up marker permutations in FBX to GR2 pipeline.
 * Added [play builds](~build-types#optimization-options) of Sapien and Standalone.
 * Fixed Foundation tag mover crashing if "include data" is selected.
+* Removed unused tag fields.
+* Reach now supports temporaries and `begin` actions in Megalo like H4.
+* MegaloEdit can now take [command line](~command-line) args to compile a script or directory.

 ## December 2022
 * Instance imposters can now be generated.